wolframkriesing/site-stitcher/content/tidbits.md

 Total reclaimed space: 0B
 ```

-Run `docker image prune --all` to gain a lot of disk space with the trade off of removing all your images, which will be downloaded when needed.
+Run `docker image prune --all` to gain a lot of disk space with the trade off of removing all your images, which will be downloaded when needed again.

 ## Upgrade npm Package to Latest Version